storesafe/cordova-sqlite-storage/README.md

  - Keeps sqlite database in a known user data location that will be backed up by iCloud on iOS
  - Drop-in replacement for HTML5 SQL API, the only change is window.openDatabase() --> sqlitePlugin.openDatabase()
  - Both Android and iOS versions are designed with batch processing optimizations
- - Future: API to configure the desired database location

 ## Known limitations